Princess Clémentine of Belgium: An official role in Belgium

 In the spring of 1931, Marie-Clotilde's state of health began to improve.
 The following summer, Clémentine rented a villa in De Haan, near Ostend, where her daughter was being cared for.
 In autumn, the young girl returned to her mother, whom she accompanied everywhere.
 Clémentine also had a few health problems, including kidney disease and arthritis attacks.
 The 1930s were marked by happy events, such as Stéphanie's visits to Belgium and the stays of her son Louis who continued his studies in Switzerland.
-In 1934 and 1935, in the space of eighteen months, two mournful events affected Clementine: the deaths of King Albert I, then his daughter-in-law Queen Astrid who tragically lost her life in a car accident.
+In 1934 and 1935, in the space of eighteen months, two mournful events affected Clementine: the deaths of King Albert I, then his daughter-in-law Queen Astrid who died in a car accident.

 In January 1935, Prince Louis Napoleon celebrated his majority.
 Clémentine gave him a car, a Bugatti Type 57.
 From 1937, Clémentine moved to Ronchinne after having ceded her house on Avenue Louise in Brussels to her son.
 When her health allowed it, Clémentine traveled, preferably in the south of France and in Italy.
-Clémentine often visited Marie-Clotilde, who had moved to Paris in the fall of 1937.
+Clémentine often visited Marie-Clotilde, who had moved to Paris in autumn 1937.